aporia-records/APORIA-Works-Registration/README.md

 #### NWR vs REV transactions:
 A design goal is to automatically determine whether or not a transaction is a new registration or a revised registration.
 This is accomplished by pre-loading all existing society registration IDs, and categorizing a transaction as a REV if it has already been submitted to the receiving society.
 Consequently, tracking and supplying these IDs is mandatory.
 This has the added benefit of also allowing the support of CWR 2.2's XRF record type.

+#### Master Recording Metadata:
+The library currently supports full matching of ISWCs to ISRCs, and will eventually be able to facilitate master-side metadata registration files (e.g. for PPL or SoundExchange).

 #### Why PHP?
 I chose PHP because at one point in time I was limited to the SmartPill PHP plugin for Filemaker.
 It is not the most memory efficient language, but the automatic array/dictionary hashing does make this type of project relatively easy.
 The biggest use of memory is storing the TIS territory data as a hierarchal data tree.
 If this becomes a major problem in the future, it could be converted to a nested set and loaded from a database, which would probably save memory.